-

 In the event of financial difficulties, can an employer lawfully terminate an employee’s contract of employment and offer re-engagement on new less favourable terms?

 In the event of financial difficulties, an employer may be able to justify terminating employment for redundancy.
-As with other types of termination, the employer will need to meet the requirements of section 103A Employment Relations Act 2000 including having substantive reason for dismissal and following a fair process.
+As with other types of termination, the employer will need to meet the requirements of section 103A Employment Relations Act 2000, including having a substantive reason for dismissal and following a fair process (noting that employees whose annual remuneration meets or exceeds the income threshold test are not able to raise a personal grievance in relation to their dismissal).

 If financial difficulties mean that an employer is proposing to disestablish an employee’s position, the employer must be able to justify why that particular position is affected (as opposed to any other position or positions) and to show that the employer has taken other steps to deal with the financial difficulties (for example, cost savings in other areas, or endeavours to increase revenue).